mweitzel/on-branches/readme.md

 alternativel provide a `-c` as the first argument for the command to be ran as a single string

-this allows pipelines to b part of the provided command
+this allows the provided commands to be pipelines

 ```bash
 $ ./on-branches -c master feature -- 'echo oh hello hi there man | grep -o "hi there"'